- Search The Registry

 Gen. Lloyd Austin

 Lloyd Austin was born on this date in 1953.
 He is a Black retired Army officer, a four-star general.

 Lloyd James Austin III was born in Mobile, Alabama, and raised in Thomasville, Georgia.
-He graduated from the United States Military Academy (West Point) with a Bachelor of Science degree in 1975.
-He later earned a Master of Arts degree in counselor education from Auburn University's College of Education in 1986, and a Master of Business Administration in business management from Webster University in 1989.
+He graduated from the United States Military Academy (West Point) with a Bachelor of Science in 1975.
+He later earned a Master of Arts in counselor education from Auburn University's College of Education in 1986 and a Master of Business Administration in business management from Webster University in 1989.

-He is a graduate of the Infantry Officer Basic and Advanced Courses, the Army Command and General Staff College, and the Army War College.
+He graduated from the Infantry Officer Basic and Advanced Courses, the Army Command and General Staff College, and the Army War College.
 Austin was commissioned as a second lieutenant after graduation from West Point.
 His initial assignment was to the 3rd Infantry Division (Mechanized) in Germany.
-Following this assignment and attendance at the Infantry Officer Advanced Course, he was assigned to the 82nd Airborne Division at Fort Bragg, North Carolina, where he commanded the Combat Support Company, 2nd Battalion (Airborne), 508th Infantry and served as the Assistant S-3 (Operations) for 1st Brigade, 82nd Airborne Division.
-In 1981, Austin was assigned to Indianapolis, Indiana, where he was the operations officer for the Army Indianapolis District Recruiting Command and later commanded a company in the Army Recruiting Battalion.
+Following this assignment and attendance at the Infantry Officer Advanced Course, he was assigned to the 82nd Airborne Division at Fort Bragg, North Carolina, where he commanded the Combat Support Company, 2nd Battalion (Airborne), 508th Infantry, and served as the Assistant S-3 (Operations) for 1st Brigade, 82nd Airborne Division.
+In 1981, Austin was assigned to Indianapolis, Indiana, where he was the Army Indianapolis District Recruiting Command operations officer and later commanded a company in the Army Recruiting Battalion.

-Upon completing this He was then assigned to the Military Academy at West Point, New York, where he served as a company tactical officer.
+Upon completing this, He was assigned to the Military Academy at West Point, New York, where he served as a company tactical officer.
 After his selection and subsequent completion of the Army Command and General Staff College, Fort Leavenworth, Kansas, he was assigned to the 10th Mountain Division (Light Infantry), Fort Drum, New York, where he served as the S-3 (Operations) and later executive officer for the 2nd Battalion, 22nd Infantry.
-He subsequently served as Executive Officer for 1st Brigade, 10th Mountain Division (Light Infantry), and later as Director of Plans, Training, Mobilization, and Security for Fort Drum, New York.
-In 1993, Austin returned to the 82nd Airborne Division at Fort Bragg, North Carolina where he commanded the 2d Battalion (Airborne), 505th Infantry.
+He subsequently served as Executive Officer for the 1st Brigade, 10th Mountain Division (Light Infantry), and later as Director of Plans, Training, Mobilization, and Security for Fort Drum, New York.
+In 1993, Austin returned to the 82nd Airborne Division at Fort Bragg, North Carolina, where he commanded the 2d Battalion (Airborne), 505th Infantry.